kkumar84/datasciencecoursera/README.md

 # datasciencecoursera
-Course work for the Data Science courses offered by JHU on Coursera
+Course work for the Data Science courses offered by JHU on Coursera.